Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Jeep Cherokee are $1,610 a year for full coverage.
-Comprehensive insurance costs approximately $308 a year, collision insurance costs $582, and liability coverage costs around $520.
-Liability-only insurance costs as low as $592 a year, and high-risk driver insurance costs $3,488 or more.
-Teenage drivers pay the most at up to $6,130 a year.
+U.S. average insurance prices for a Jeep Cherokee are $1,610 every 12 months for full coverage insurance.
+Comprehensive insurance costs approximately $308 each year, collision costs $582, and liability costs around $520.
+Buying just liability costs as low as $592 a year, with insurance for high-risk drivers costing $3,488 or more.
+16-year-old drivers pay the highest rates at $6,130 a year or more.

 Average premium for full coverage: $1,610

-Prices are based on $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Rates include averaging for all states and Cherokee trim levels.
+Estimates include $500 deductibles, 30/60 liability coverage, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 states and Cherokee models.

-For the average driver, insurance rates for a Jeep Cherokee range from as low as $592 for just liability insurance to a high of $3,488 for a driver who requires high-risk insurance.
+For an average driver, Jeep Cherokee insurance prices go from the cheapest price of $592 for just liability insurance to a high rate of $3,488 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.